tomfuertes/loopring-sdk-bulk-send/README.md

 ### DISCLAIMER ###
 # L2 accounts are "cheap" to create.
 I'd suggest creating a new one to
 # do your bulk sending from since this process requires you copy your private
-# key out of your waller / metamask / etc...
+# key out of your wallet / metamask / etc...
 # Loose steps to do so:
 # - a) create a new MetaMask/Gamestop Wallet Account
 # - b) Transfer $50 to that account on L2 + Pay the activation fee